SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 ### Thinking in React As A Process

-1. Break the desired UI into components and esatblish a component tree.
+1. Break the desired UI into components and establish a component tree.
 2. Build a static version in React (without state)
 3. Think about state: